 ON THE CANTOS PROJECT

 The primary goals of the project are twofold: maintain and develop the current and future readership of the poem through multimedia annotation; further, provide a space where the community of Pound scholars, as well as students of the poem can find the best work of the past, study the poem individually or in a classroom, and develop the scholarship of the future.
-The project brings together everything we know at present on each canto - it is a collection, evaluation and assessment of our research on the poem since its beginnings to the present day.
+The project brings together everything we know at present on each canto - it is a collection, evaluation and assessment of our whole research on the poem since its beginnings to the present day.

 This board consists of:

 Prof. Richard Sieburth (US)

 Prof. Peter J. Makin (Japan)

 The text displayed on the site will be that of the New Directions 1998 edition so as to ensure continuity between the electronic text and the print edition for the contemporary reader.
 Due to copyright restrictions, only twelve cantos will be shown in full text at any one time.
 As work on the cantos proceeds, the canto text with annotation is replaced by a Companion page.
 On each title page of a canto section (like, say, that of A Draft of XXX Cantos) the current situation will be displayed by a colour scheme: Violet for links to Companion pages; green for cantos in full text with annotation; and orange for cantos that are not yet annotated.
 The violet and green links are active, the orange ones are not.

 Audio readings of the cantos will be provided from the audio player on the title page of every canto wherever possible.
 It is the editor’s goal to link each poem to Pound's readings (now preserved at Penn Sound) and to open the way to new, contemporary ones.